michaelsevilla/pdsw15/docs/sc-rebuttal.md

 Permissions: the MDS alters flags (saved in the directory as a state machine) to control writes and reads permissions.
 For coherency, MDSs will do a scatter-gather process, which has each MDS halt updates on a directory, send stats around the cluster, and then wait for the authoritative MDS to send back new data.
 These are done inside sessions (discussed in Section 5.1.1), which drag down our performance and leads to the less than desirable 18% slowdown from 1 MDS to 2 MDSs.

+Future revisions of the paper will expand on Section 2.4 and Fig. 3, as the success of dynamic subtree partitioning is contingent on whether these factors are true.
+We will also expand on GIGA+ in the related work, because it was never our intention to "dismiss" GIGA+, rather, we want to highlight its strategy in comparison to other strategies using Mantle.
+While it is natural to compare raw performance numbers in an apples-to-apples way, we feel (and not just because GIGA+ outperforms Mantle) that we are attacking an orthogonal issue by providing a system for which we can test the strategies of the systems, rather than the systems themselves.
 ### 3. What are the advantages of Mantle over a sharded key value store?
 If the answer is locality, I don't buy it.

 Mantle explores the benefits of locality and hashing.
 The advantages of locality are: